-This study in principal can be divided into two result-oriented studies, with general findings on one hand, and findings related to consumers' age on the other hand.
-Two other studies, which are based on the same data set, concentrate at other context variables.
-The focus in these studies is on the comparison of historical and non-historical areas and the incorporation of the consumers' motivational orientation.
-There are several more possibilities for further research to a focus on a certain aspect, for instance: the consumers' gender, income class, education level or other environmental characteristics such as an indoor or outdoor shopping area.
-The survey locations could also be taken in broader perspective because they are not separately functioning from the historic inner-city shopping area.
+This study can be divided into two result-oriented studies, with general findings on one hand, and findings related to consumers' motivational orientation on the other hand.
+Two other studies, which are based on the same data set, concentrate at other (context) variables.
+The focus in these studies is on the comparison of historical and non-historical areas and the consumers' age.
+There are several possibilities for further research to a focus on a certain aspect, for instance: the consumers' gender, income class, education level or other environmental characteristics such as an indoor or outdoor shopping area.
+The survey locations could also be taken in broader perspective by enlarging the survey area within the inner city shopping area.